 6. MADD is fully committed to a vehicle technology standard that protects driver privacy.

 MADD would not support a final standard that leaves consumers vulnerable to privacy invasions or that uses their data for commercial or malicious purposes.
-Impaired driving prevention technology should only use data (such as blood-alcohol content) or personally identifiable information (such as facial recognition) briefly to either disable a vehicle from being operated by an impaired driver or to safely bring an in-motion vehicle to an appropriate stop.
+Impaired driving prevention technology should only use data or personally identifiable information to recognize driver impairment.

 7. The timeline is reasonable and the cost to auto manufacturers is minimal.